wjmccann/wjmccann.github.io/_posts/2017-11-13-Covfefe-Walkthrough.md

 ![](/img/covfefe/dirb.png)

-Browsing to http://[IP Address]:31337/taxes, I find the first flag.
+I view the robots.txt and see that it refers to a http://[IP Address]:31337/taxes, I browse to this location and find the first flag.
 I then download each of the files in the directory and extract the private key from the .ssh file.

 ![](/img/covfefe/flag1.png)
 ![](/img/covfefe/downloadkey.png)